waterrmalann/bit-warriors-nextjs/README.md

 ## 🚀 Getting Started

 >[!NOTE]
 > **BitWarriors** is a project built using the Microservices architecture.
-Despite using NextJS, it is merely for the purpose of performing SSR on React.
+NextJS is being utilized merely for the purpose of React SSR.
 The application still needs to establish a connection with a separate backend API Gateway in order to work as intended.
 This is also under development [here](https://github.com/waterrmalann/bit-warriors-backend).
 Stay tuned for instructions to self-host!

 ## 🤝 Contribution